EnriqueKhai/Kevlar2/README.md

 underlying shell (we support both `bash` and `zsh`) and an idea from [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing).

-By leveraging an underlying shell to coordinate file redirects, we can drive any piece of code with inputs and check its output at the other end: is it what we were expecting?
-Put another way, Kevlar2 can test any code that the user's own shell supports.
+By coordinating file redirects, we can drive any piece of code with inputs and check its output at the other end: is it what we were expecting?
+Then, Kevlar2 can test any language or code that the user's shell can compile (if applicable) and execute!

 That is why we say we can "add any language" because which *xyz* developer doesn't have *xyz* installed on